Updated: 10/8/2018 | October 8th, 2018

 From sea to shining sea, the United States is home to a diverse landscape — both culturally and physically.
 Spending months traveling across its vast landscape gave me a deep appreciation for all my country has to offer.

-After traveling 13,000 miles across the continental United States this spring (and more, if you count my previous road trip in 2006), I wanted to share some of my favorite destinations in the United States with you.
-I’ve already talked about my favorite restaurants and lessons learned, so it only seems proper to end the road trip posts with my favorite 28 destinations – cities, parks, regions, you name it!
+After traveling across the continental United States through multiple cross country road trips (you never really realize how big Texas is until you drive through.
+Damn that state is big!), I wanted to share some of my favorite places in the United States with you.
+I’ve already talked about my favorite restaurants and lessons learned, so it only seems proper to give you a list of the best places to visit in the USA when you come and travel here!